Search This Blog

 This issue presents itself in the internal team members having multitude of meetings to figure our solutions leading to lack of productivity.
 When this happens, there is a “Skill/task” alignment mismatch potentially.

-In my humble opinion, this should not be associated people’s morale due to trust erosion or due to organizational challenges.
+In my humble opinion, this should not be associated with people’s morale due to trust erosion or due to organizational challenges.
 If any such thing existed, then, the organization must step up to ensure that the accountability is properly addressed.

 No customer (internal or external) should be waiting on decisions or success/failure requirements of a task as this is fundamentally against the lean principle.